Sensorineural hearing loss: Differential testing

 Other, more complex, tests of auditory function are required to distinguish the different types of hearing loss.
 Bone conduction thresholds can differentiate sensorineural hearing loss from conductive hearing loss.
-Other tests, such as oto-acoustic emissions, acoustic stapedial reflexes, speech audiometry and evoked response audiometry are needed to distinguish sensory, neural and auditory processing hearing impairments.
+Other tests, such as oto-acoustic emissions, acoustic stapedial reflexes, speech audiometry, and evoked response audiometry, are needed to distinguish sensory, neural, and auditory processing hearing impairments.

 Tympanometry

 A tympanogram is the result of a test with a tympanometer.
-It tests the function of the middle ear and mobility of the eardrum.
-It can help identify conductive hearing loss due to disease of the middle ear or eardrum from other kinds of hearing loss including SNHL.
+It tests the function of the middle ear and the mobility of the eardrum.
+It can help identify conductive hearing loss due to disease of the middle ear or eardrum from other kinds of hearing loss, including SNHL.

 Audiometry

 An audiogram is the result of a hearing test.
 The most common type of hearing test is pure tone audiometry (PTA).
 It charts the thresholds of hearing sensitivity at a selection of standard frequencies between 250 and 8000 Hz.
-There is also high frequency pure tone audiometry which tests frequencies from 8000-20,000 Hz.
-PTA can be used to differentiate between conductive hearing loss, sensorineural hearing loss and mixed hearing loss.
-A hearing loss can be described by its degree i.e. mild, moderate, severe or profound, or by its shape i.e. high frequency or sloping, low frequency or rising, notched, U-shaped or 'cookie-bite', peaked or flat.
+There is also high-frequency pure tone audiometry, which tests frequencies from 8000 to 20,000 Hz.
+PTA can be used to differentiate between conductive hearing loss, sensorineural hearing loss, and mixed hearing loss.
+A hearing loss can be described by its degree, i.e., mild, moderate, severe, or profound, or by its shape, i.e., high frequency or sloping, low frequency or rising, notched, U-shaped or 'cookie-bite', peaked or flat.